arskom/spyne/doc/source/tutorial/sqlalchemy.rst

     * SQL constraints are not reflected to the interface document.
     * It's not possible to define additional schema constraints.
-    * Object attributes defined by mechanisms other than Column are not directly supported.
+    * Object attributes defined by mechanisms other than Column and a limited form of `relationship` (no string arguments) are not supported.

 If you need any of the above features, you need to separate the rpclib and sqlalchemy object definitions.